Definition of Days Sales Outstanding

 Example #1

-Let us take the example of a company named MNB Ltd, which is engaged in manufacturing furniture in the state of North Carolina.
-The promoter wants to have some idea about the current credit policy of the company.
+Let us take the example of a company named MNB Ltd, which manufactures furniture in the state of North Carolina.
+The promoter wants to know about the company’s current credit policy.
 Calculate the day’s sales outstanding to help the promoter.
 Use the following information:

 Solution: